glennramalho/espmod/README.md

 * ADC1 and ADC2
 * UART0, 1 and 2
 * I2C (partially done, implemented via cchan)
+* LEDc and Interrupts are work in progress.

 The model has been tested successfully with the Arduino or ESP-IDF libraries: